lrmikestone/jekyll.blog/_posts/2012-09-19-intel-and-amd-not-supporting-linux-why-it-just-doesnt-matter.md

 ---
-title: Mike Stone

 header: Mike Stone
 description: Mostly The Lonely Howls Of Mike Baying His Ideological Purity At The Moon
-post_title: Intel and AMD Not Supporting Linux And Why It Just Doesn't Matter
+title: Intel and AMD Not Supporting Linux And Why It Just Doesn't Matter
 permalink: /intel-and-amd-not-supporting-linux-why-it-just-doesnt-matter/
 excerpt_separator: <!--more-->
 layout: post